 Patrician and Miltner both currently serve on the QSEN Board of Directors.
 The Deep South Regional Collaborative in the UAB School of Nursing is the fourth nationally.
-The others are located at Jacksonville University in Jacksonville, Florida, The University of North Carolina at Chapel Hill and The College of New Jersey in Ewing, New Jersey.
+The others are located at Jacksonville University in Jacksonville, Florida, and The University of North Carolina at Chapel Hill.

 Enhancing quality, safety nationally